Money supposedly can’t buy happiness, but it’s clearly behind the happy face the Big Ten is putting on with its surprise addition of USC and UCLA.

 That’s the day O.J.
 Simpson ran 80 yards for an early touchdown and 10-0 lead, causing Hayes to scream at his secondary coach, Lou Holtz, “Why did he run 80 yards for a touchdown?”

-“Because,” Holtz allegedly deadpanned, “that’s all he needed to run.”
+“Because,” Holtz allegedly deadpanned, “that’s as far as he needed to go.”

 Those two schools fit the Big Ten perfectly, no matter what Warren or any of the bootlicks propping up his feckless leadership of the league contend.